golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

     return json.dumps(data), 200
 ```

-We find all erigons created by the user, and return their representation.
+We select all erigons created by the user and return their representation.

 ### running the service with a simple script